i wish i had never discovered the question: who am i? it plagues me. the more i probe it, the more i become incomplete.

 with my new brain, somehow everything else has fallen into place. my exercise has started to pay off (despite my constant consumption of cookies), my relationships have strengthened, i’ve been able to achieve goals. my future seems more permanent, exciting and accessible. and i have been really enjoying my new job.

-my new job. i work in medical recruitment. why? partly because it is the only semi-corporate non-hospitality non-tourism job within a 300-mile radius. but also because it requires meticulous organisation, attention to detail, efficiency, self-motivation, problem-solving, task orientation and understanding of human needs. i just said every single one of my favourite words in that sentence. oh yes, and lists! all of the lists. and checkboxes. and sub-checkboxes. need i say more?
+my new job. i work in medical recruitment. why? partly because it is the only semi-corporate non-hospitality non-tourism job within a 300-mile radius. but also because it requires meticulous organisation, attention to detail, efficiency, self-motivation, problem-solving, task orientation and understanding of human needs. i just said every single one of my favourite words in that sentence. oh yes, and lists! and checkboxes. and sub-checkboxes. need i say more?

 the problem is that i am part of an all-female team. all of them are women. not even one of them is not a woman. are you following? i fear these creatures! i do! i do not feel at home with them.

 i have grown increasingly fascinated by their dynamics, but this fascination is synonymous with rage. the positive pitch of their voices, the happy music they enjoy, the need for constant chatter, their relentless encouragement and enthusiasm–it drains every ounce of life out of me. i am utterly confused when they ask me to join them for lunch. why in the world? don’t you realize simply sitting next to you for the past five hours has been enough social interaction to last me for an entire month? and so i mumble something incomprehensible, slip away quietly, and search for the alone time i so desperately crave, in a corner where nobody will find me.